 5. Fulfillment of Biodiversity Aichi Target no. 1, 5, 14

 We developed 25 bilingual signage which includes; 12 for trees and 13 bird signage.
 Also 125 plant signages for host and nectar plants were developed.
-These signage will help in creating awareness about local birds and trees in and around the lake.
-The content is scientific yet simple language is used.
-Each has a common English and Telugu name, scientific name is given in English only.
-Among trees, flower and fruiting season is mentioned along with its medicinal as well as ecological functions.
-Among birds, information related to their flight period, whether they are migratory and whether the species faces any threats.
+These signages helped in creating awareness about local birds and trees in and around the lake.

 The programme is basically conducted around the lake.
-A nature trail is conducted wherein all the flora and the faiuna of the lkake is been explored and the importance of the lake is also been explained.
+A nature trail is conducted wherein all the flora and the fauna of the lake is been explored and the importance of the lake is also been explained.

-We are conducting free lake tours for local schools and colleges.
-So far Four school programmes for 150 students have been conducted.
+We conducted free lake tours for local schools and colleges.
+So far 150 students participated in these walks.